 We use a range of state-of-the-art cell biology/molecular biology techniques to study the functional effects of mutations at the protein and cellular level.
 We are currently looking at mutations in G-Protein Coupled Receptors (GPCRs), transcription factors and signalling molecules, several of which are potential drug targets for obesity and metabolic disease.

 One example of a potential target informed by genetic studies, is MC4R (melanocortin 4 receptor), a GPCR which acts in the brain to suppress appetite.
-People who have variants that disrupt MC4R, gain weight easily (link to paper).
+People who have variants that disrupt MC4R, gain weight easily.

-Different variants in MC4R that increase its activity by signalling through the beta-arrestin pathway are associated with protection from obesity and its metabolic complications (link to paper).
+Different variants in MC4R that increase its activity by signalling through the beta-arrestin pathway are associated with protection from obesity and its metabolic complications.
 We are keen to see if we can design drugs that mimic the protective variants of these variants which could provide new, safer weight loss therapies.